 What now remains compared with what then existed is like the skeleton of a sick man"¦ there are some mountains which now have nothing but food for bees, but they had trees not very long ago"¦

 For instance #2: Similar problems cropped up, if you'll excuse the pun, during the 4th and 5th centuries in Italy.
 Ponting argues that, along with the well-documented Roman political decay, serious deforestation and the abuse of other natural resources greatly contributed to the fall of the empire, as well.
 But the seeds were already being sewn during Caesar's rule.
 When the Gauls or Britains would escape his mighty legions and take to the forests, many Roman generals simply burned them to the ground.

-For instance #3: The Easter Islanders, famous for their moai statues, not only felled their forests for all the usual reasons, but used up enormous quantities of tree trunks to roll and erect their giant stone statues.
+: The Easter Islanders, famous for their moai statues, not only felled their forests for all the usual reasons, but used up enormous quantities of tree trunks to roll and erect their giant stone statues.
 As a result, by 1600, the island was almost completely deforested, with many moai left stranded at the quarry.
 Stranded, too, were the inhabitants, who couldn't build canoes and venture of the island.
 As a result, the population, like the trees, fell into near extinction.

 Jared Diamond, the evolutionary biologist, adds this extreme-factoid, which I found on Wiki to support Ponting's theories:

 The fact that oral traditions of the islanders are obsessed with cannibalism is evidence supporting a rapid collapse.
 For example, to severely insult an enemy one would say: "The flesh of your mother sticks between my teeth."
 This suggests that the food supply of the people ultimately ran out.